 Esri Ocean, Weather, and Climate Forum

-Both the atmosphere and ocean are essentially fluids.
-Hence, in 2019, the Esri Ocean GIS Forum transitions permanently to the Esri Ocean and Atmospheric GIS Forum to welcome this new community.
-A subset of Plenary Sessions and papers will focus on air-sea interactions, NOAA's nowCOAST, and disaster planning and response.
+Both the atmosphere and oceans are essentially fluids.
+Hence, the Esri Ocean GIS Forum has transitioned into a new event to welcome this newly extended community.
+A subset of sessions and papers will focus on air-sea interactions; management, visualization, and analysis of meteorological data; disaster planning and response; and more.